October 12, 2020 | 04 min read

 Consumer => Retailer => Distributor => Brand.

 What makes this an ecosystem is the various small pieces that bind this complicated puzzle together.
-The relationship and trust between these various small pieces are what drives success to all the players in the ecosystem.
-No one player holds too much power, no one feels threatened.
+The relationship and trust between these various small pieces are what drive success to all the players in the ecosystem.
+No one player holds too much power, and no one feels threatened.
 Here’s what this ecosystem could look like, in the future:

 |JioMart + Whatsapp||=>||Point of Sale (POS) Machine + Credit +Auto Replenishment||=>||JioMart Warehouse||=>||Private Label + Brands|

-Now without getting into too much detail, I’d let you form your own opinions on what could happen when one single corporation not only disrupts the ecosystem but becomes the power-centre.
+Now without getting into too much detail, I’d let you form your own opinions on what could happen when one single corporation not only disrupts the ecosystem but becomes the power centre.